What is Migraine Headache?

-Visit the closest ER.
-SignatureCare Emergency Center has several locations to serve you the next time a migraine strikes.
-Our emergency room doctors are board-certified doctors and our emergency room is open 24/7.
-You can schedule an appointment at our emergency room or just walk in- we typically have little or not wait.
-A migraine is an intense headache that is often characterized by a pulsing or throbbing pain in one place, and it often lasts for several hours or a few days.
-The pain may also be accompanied by vomiting, nausea or sensitivity to light and sound, and it may be preceded by tingling in the arms or legs, blind spots or flashes of light.
+A migraine is an intense headache that is often characterized by a pulsing or throbbing pain in one place and it often lasts for several hours or a few days.
+The pain may also be accompanied by vomiting, nausea, or sensitivity to light and sound, and it may be preceded by tingling in the arms or legs, blind spots or flashes of light.

-Doctors not have identified exactly what causes migraine headaches, but they have discovered that there are a few things that can play a role in whether a person suffers from migraines.
+Doctors have not identified exactly what causes migraine headaches, but they have discovered that the following may play a role in whether a person suffers from migraines.

-- Genetics – Scientists believe that a person who has relatives who suffer from migraine headaches will be more likely to experience migraines.
-While men and women can have migraine attacks, the condition is more common among women.
+If someone in your family suffers from the sickness, you are like to get it too.
+Scientists believe that a person who has relatives who suffer from migraine headaches will be more likely to experience the illness.
+While men and women can have attacks, the condition is more common among women.

-- Fluctuations in hormones– Many women suffer from migraines during or before their periods due to the sudden drop of estrogen.
+Many women experience attacks during or before their periods due to the sudden drop of estrogen.
 Migraines may also affect women who are pregnant or who are going through menopause.
-In some cases, hormone replacement therapy may be helpful, but it may also make the migraine attacks worse.
+In some cases, hormone replacement therapy may be helpful, but it may also make the severity of the attacks worse.